middleman/middlemanapp.com/source/extensions/blog.html.markdown

     :::ruby
     set :blog_permalink, "blog/:year/:title.html"

 Now, your articles will show up at: `blog/2011/blog.html`.
 Your permalink can be totally different from the format your posts are stored at.
 By default, the permalink path is `:year/:month/:day/:title.html`.
+You might also consider enabling the [pretty urls](/advanced/pretty-urls) feature if you want your blog posts to appear as directories instead of HTML files.

 ## Summary